 |Canon 1D Mark II« »||optical||Y||2.0||230||fixed||n||1/8000s||8.3||n||n||Canon 1D Mark II|

 |Canon 1Ds Mark II« »||optical||Y||2.0||230||fixed||n||1/8000s||4.0||n||n||Canon 1Ds Mark II|

 One difference between the cameras concerns the presence of an on-board flash.
 The Canon D30 has one, while the 1D Mark IV does not.
 While the built-in flash of the Canon D30 is not very powerful, it can at times be useful as a fill-in light.

-Concerning the storage of imaging data, both the 1D Mark IV and the Canon D30 write their files to Compact Flash cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the Canon D30 uses Compact Flash cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the Canon D30 only has one slot.

 Connectivity comparison: Canon 1D Mark IV vs Canon D30